cciw-uk/data-protection/Decisions and actions document.rst

    of legal obligation and contractual obligation - we need them to do our jobs.

 We need more detail than this (see later on regarding ROPA), but if we are agreed on the above that is a good start.
-1 and 2 and the most difficult and almost all our effort will be there.
+1 and 2 are the most difficult and almost all our effort will be there.

 QUESTION: What have I missed from above?